 Emergency Dentist Stoney Creek

 Orchard Park Dental is a local dental practice located just outside of Hamilton.
-While we typically operate during office hours, Monday to Friday, we know that accidents can happen at any time.
+While our office operates Monday to Friday during regular hours, we understand that emergencies can occur anytime.

-If you believe you have a dental emergency, contact your dentist right away.
-Call us at (905) 664-7252 to speak to our staff.
-Appointments can be moved around to ensure that you can get help immediately.
+If you believe you have a dental emergency, don’t wait.
+Call us at (905) 664-7252, and our staff will assist you.
+We can adjust appointments to ensure you get the help you need as quickly as possible.

-It’s vital that patients know the difference between a standard dental problem that can wait and a real emergency that can cost you a tooth and affect your health.
-If you’re uncertain about whether you have a dental emergency, ask yourself the following questions:
+Understanding the difference between a standard dental problem that can wait and a real emergency is key to protecting your health.
+If you are unsure whether you’re experiencing a dental emergency, consider these questions:

 - Do you have any loose teeth?